 Benign Prostatic Hyperplasia (BPH)

-Some studies have demonstrated that testosterone supplementation increases prostate size by 12 percent, but recent evidence indicates that increased prostate size is not associated with worsening BPH .
+Some studies have demonstrated that testosterone supplementation increases prostate size by 12 percent, but recent research by the Indian Journal of Urology indicates that increased prostate size is not associated with worsening BPH .

-Furthermore, older men on testosterone therapy may have increased total prostate volume, but this increase is comparable to prostatic hypertrophy that occurs with time regardless of T levels .
+Furthermore, older men on testosterone therapy may have increased total prostate volume, but according to URO Today, this increase is comparable to prostatic hypertrophy that occurs with time regardless of T levels .

 Earlier studies have established that testosterone therapy increases men's risk of prostate cancer, prompting some physicians to exercise caution when prescribing testosterone to male patients at higher risk.

-However, recent studies reveal that prostate cancer cells need testosterone to grow, which is why prostate cancer hormone therapy aimed at inhibiting testosterone production slows cancer growth .
+However, recent studies reveal that prostate cancer cells need testosterone to grow, which is why prostate cancer hormone therapy aimed at inhibiting testosterone production slows cancer growth as reported by the Cancer Network and Mayo Clinic .

 Red Blood Cells

-Polycythemia, or an elevation in red blood cell mass as determined by increased hemoglobin and hematocrit levels in the laboratory, is the most commonly encountered negative effect of testosterone therapy .
+Polycythemia, or an elevation in red blood cell mass as determined by increased hemoglobin and hematocrit levels in the laboratory, is the most commonly encountered negative effect of testosterone therapy, as per research by Sexual Medicine Reviews .

-According to one study, testosterone administration increases hemoglobin and hematocrit by 7 percent and 10 percent, respectively, by stimulating the hormone erythropoietin, which promotes red blood cell production .
+According to one study by the Journal of Gerontology, testosterone administration increases hemoglobin and hematocrit by 7 percent and 10 percent, respectively, by stimulating the hormone erythropoietin, which promotes red blood cell production .

 Obstructive Sleep Apnea (OSA)

-Research suggests that TRT may exacerbate sleep apnea through various physiological mechanisms, including changes in airway motor control and altered responses to low tissue oxygen levels .
+Research by the World Journal of Mens Health suggests that TRT may exacerbate sleep apnea through various physiological mechanisms, including changes in airway motor control and altered responses to low tissue oxygen levels .

 Is Testosterone Therapy Safe And Effective In Increasing Testosterone Levels?